fl4m3n/FFV2/README.md

 <img width="1875" height="697" alt="image" src="https://github.com/user-attachments/assets/6a6950c5-fa8e-4a04-b228-7e0ca88db029" />

+**User Journey**
+*Start*
+User wakes up in a plane high in the sky, next to its robot.
+The robot falls.
+You jump after it.
+*Mid air*
+Your beloved robot is in pieces.
+Piece the robot together in air.
+*Reward*
+Once finished, the chaotic freefall atmosphere shifts to a serene and peaceful environment.
+Just chilling with your robot friend.
+*End*
+You deploy the parachute; everything fades to black and you ‘wake up’ again.

 For example:
 - Brainstorming: A screenshot of the whiteboard or post-it notes used to land the project's idea.
 - User Research: Pictures and summary of how you conducted user research, such as surveys, interviews, or observations, and what insights you gained from it.